 If you don't have herbs at home, a simple home remedy is to use green tea bags.
 Green tea has been found to be antibiotic and antibacterial, and it is therefore effective in treating dog skin irritation such as hot spots.

 A quick and simple way is to steep two green tea bags in a cup of hot water.
 Let it cool down and use the tea as a poultice and apply it to the affected area.
 Repeat 2-3 times a day.

-Below are some products of dog hot spots remedies that contain herbs and other natural ingredients.
+Below are some natural products for dog hot spots that contain herbs and other natural ingredients.
 They are safe, gentle but very effective in treating hot spots.

 This spray contains skin soothing herbs such as green tea extract, aloe vera oil, eucalyptus oil, St.-John's wort, witch hazel, etc. This spray can give almost instant relief to skin irritations such as hot spots.

 This shampoo contains a lot of good herbs - such as green tea, goldenseal, slippery elm, marshmallow root, garlic, etc., and is effective in treating not only hot spots but also skin allergies caused by fleas and other irritants.
 It makes your dog smell good too!